fnaeem-sketch/LearningDockerK8s/README.md

 ## Introduction
 Welcome to my GitHub repository where I document my learning journey into the world of Docker and Kubernetes.

-As I transition towards a career in cloud and DevOps engineering, this repository serves as both a personal tracker and a showcase of my developing skills.
+As I develop my career in cloud computing, this repository serves as both a personal tracker and a showcase of my developing skills in Docker and K8s.

 I'm currently studying for the Certified Kubernetes Administrator (CKA) certification.